 Birds eye view

-Parking is to the left, grab a bite to eat, relax, listen to music and watch the kids play.
+Grab a bite to eat, relax, listen to music and watch the kids play.